 Fremont Stories: Our Family Album is an Oral History Project that was a part of the Celebrate Fremont 50th Anniversary.
 It focuses on the many faces of Fremont residents.
 The city is a merger of five former small towns into a single community with various ethnic, socio-economic, business and age differences.
 The project highlights the many facets of Fremont life.
 Fremont Stories: Our Family Album collected stories from people in the community, including new immigrants and longtime residents through video-taped interviews conducted by trained interviewers and residents interviewing each other.
 Through this process residents learn more about what this community was like, how it has changed and they discuss their hopes for the future.
-Read the summaries about the individuals who were interviewed in 2006.

 Thanks to all that helped with this project:

 - Production, Videography, Editing: Walter Garcia , Duke DeLeon, EdTV26